Synchronization and State

 As callback when properties changed, PUN calls

-You can also set properties when you create a new room.
+You can also set a properties when you create a new room.

 This is especially useful because room properties can be used for matchmaking.